howdyai/botkit/readme.md

 Once connected to a messaging platform, bots receive a constant stream of events - everything from the normal messages you would expect to typing notifications and presence change events.
 The set of events your bot will receive will depend on what messaging platform it is connected to.

-Botkit's message parsing and event system does a great deal of filtering on this real time stream so developers do not need to parse every message.
-See [Receiving Messages](#receiving-messages) for more information about listening for and responding to messages.

 All platforms will receive the `message_received` event.
 This event is the first event fired for every message of any type received - before any platform specific events are fired.
-T

 ```javascript
 controller.on('message_received', function(bot, message) {